wagtail/gsoc/2023/Tran-Allen/README.md

 - [https://github.com/wagtail/wagtail/issues/10141](https://github.com/wagtail/wagtail/issues/10141)
 - [https://github.com/wagtail/wagtail/issues/6944](https://github.com/wagtail/wagtail/issues/6944)

+The project that I am most interest in in: **Greener coding: Wagtail’s climate impact**

 Overall, I hope to contribute to the UI design and styleguide as I am familiar with a lot of the languages already(HTML/CSS, javascript).
 I'm also planning on diving deeper into Django as well.

 Blog: